awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 For a user to work with the Amazon Redshift console, that user must have a minimum set of permissions that allows the user to describe the Amazon Redshift resources for their AWS account\.
 These permissions must also allow the user to describe other related information, including Amazon EC2 security, Amazon CloudWatch, Amazon SNS, and network information\.

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console doesn't function as intended for users with that IAM policy\.
 To ensure that those users can still use the Amazon Redshift console, also attach the `AmazonRedshiftReadOnlyAccess` managed policy to the user\.
-How to do this is described in [AWS\-managed \(predefined\) policies for Amazon Redshift](#redshift-policy-resources.managed-policies)\.
+How to do this is described in [AWS managed policies for Amazon Redshift](#redshift-policy-resources.managed-policies)\.

 For information to give a user access to the query editor on the Amazon Redshift console, see [Permissions required to use the Amazon Redshift console query editor](#redshift-policy-resources.required-permissions.query-editor)\.